-ment of goals for both the private sector and the federal government, which in turn would improve the security of cyber-infrastructure assets.
+The U.S. federal government has encouraged the formation of ISACs, with the goal of helping protect critical infrastructure assets that are largely owned and operated by the private sector.
+This has been witnessed in industries such as banking and finance, IT, chemicals, oil and gas, electricity, etc. The underlying assumption is that such centrally coordinated information-sharing organizations would facilitate the alignment of goals for both the private sector and the federal government, which, in turn, would improve the security of cyber infrastructure assets.
 However, all sectors do not have a fully established ISAC, and in those sectors that do, there is mixed participation.
-Specifically, five recently reviewed ISACs showed different levels of progress in implementing the PDD 63 suggested activities.28 Hence, the government felt it important to identify economic incentives to encourage the desired information sharing behavior in IT security (Dacey 2003a).
+Specifically, five recently reviewed ISACs showed different levels of progress in implementing the PDD 63 suggested activities.
+Hence, the government felt the importance to identify economic incentives to encourage the desired information-sharing behavior in IT security (Dacey 2003a).

-We develop a model to investigate the benefits to firms from joining such security information sharing alliances.
-Our results point out that there are, indeed, some strong economic incentives for firms to indulge in such sharing of security information.
-Increase in security information sharing yields two benefits for the firms: a "direct effect" which increases demand and a "strategic effect" which alleviates price competition.
+We develop a model to investigate the benefits to firms from joining such security information-sharing alliances.
+Our results point out that if information sharing among members of the alliance had sufficiently large positive implications on the demand facing the firms, there are, indeed, strong economic incentives for firms to engage in sharing security information.
+Increase in security information sharing may yield two benefits for the firms: a "direct effect," which increases demand and a "strategic effect," which alleviates price competition.
 These incentives become stronger with increases in the firm size and the degree of competition.
-Since such alliances can give rise to spillover effects, we investigate their impact on sharing and security investment levels.
-Importantly, we point out that the nature of the security technology cost function plays a pivotal role in determining whether spillovers are beneficial or detrimental to firms' incentives to join an ISA.
-Another implication of our model is that firms will benefit from joining an ISA sequentially rather than simultaneously, since such sequentiality positively influences the levels of information sharing and technology investment.
+Because such alliances can give rise to positive spillover effects, we investigate their impact on sharing and security investment levels.
+Importantly, we demonstrate that the nature of the security technology cost function plays a pivotal role in determining whether spillovers are beneficial or detrimental to firms' incentives to join the ISA.
+We also point out that joining the ISA may not be beneficial to the firm if it loses its competitive advantage in the marketplace, when competing against a rival whose product is perceived to be more secure by consumers.
+To support the existence of incentives for information sharing, the extent of positive demand spillovers should be sufficiently large to more than offset this adverse implication on the competitive position of the firm.

-We find that an increase in security information sharing and security technology investment levels lead to higher social welfare, compared to the no sharing regime.
+We find that an increase in security information sharing and security technology investment levels lead to higher social welfare, compared to the no-sharing regime.
 However, the equilibrium levels vary depending on whether an ISA enacts the role of a social planner or a joint profit maximizer.
 The levels of security information sharing and technology investment obtained under a market equilibrium fall short of those that maximize social welfare.
-Even when the members of an ISA coordinate their information sharing and technology investment decisions in order to maximize joint industry profits, the extent of sharing and investment falls short of socially desirable levels.
-Joint profit maximization yields, however, higher levels of sharing than those obtained at the market (Bertrand Nash) equilibrium, implying that coordination among firms on technology security should actually be encouraged by the federal government.29 Even if their coordination does not result in socially optimal levels of technology investment and information sharing, it still yields an improvement over the outcome attained in the absence of coordination.
+Even when the members of an ISA coordinate their information sharing and technology investment decisions to maximize joint industry profits, the extent of sharing and investment falls short of socially desirable levels.
+Joint profit maximization yields, however, higher levels of sharing than those obtained at the market (Bertrand-Nash) equilibrium, implying that coordination among firms on technology security should actually be encouraged by the federal government.
+Even if their coordination does not result in socially optimal levels of technology investment and information sharing, it still yields an improvement over the outcome attained in the absence of coordination.